cfengine/documentation/guide/installation-and-configuration/general-installation/installation-enterprise-vagrant.markdown

 **Note:** It may take up to 15 minutes before the hosts register in Mission Portal.

 That's all there is to it, the install is complete!
-Move on and explore the environment or skip ahead [Read on][Configure and Deploy a Policy Using
+Move on and explore the environment.
-Sketches (Enterprise Only)] to start your first lesson on how to use CFEngine.

 ## Exploring the Environemnt

 ### Accessing VMs